 To select AM, tap the MODE switch.

-1 To disable AM mode, use MENU:AM MODE.
+AM mode can be enabled/disabled using MENU:AM MODE.

 AM Receive: AM mode can provide a "warmer" sound that SSB mode when used to copy shortwave broadcast stations.
-Also, VFO tuning is less critical.
-MENU:VFO CRS provides coarse-tuning selections of 1, 5, 9 and 10 kHz for AM mode.

-A good place to look for AM amateur signals is around 3.870 MHz at night.
+MENU:VFO CRS provides coarsetuning selections of 1, 5, 9 and 10 kHz for AM mode.
+Look for AM amateur signals around 3.870 MHz.

-AM Transmit: Setup for AM transmit is the same as for SSB (pg 20).
-However, speech compression should in general be turned off for AM mode (MENU:TX CMP).
+AM Transmit: Setup for AM transmit is the same as for SSB (pg.
+20).
+However, speech compression should be turned off for AM mode (MENU:TX CMP).
 The RF bar graph will indicate about 1/3 to 1/2 the power set by the power control.

-AM is far less power-efficient than SSB, so at QRP levels, SSB is preferred for most communication purposes.
+AM is far less power-efficient than SSB, so at QRP levels, SSB is preferred.